Christopher Plummer: Awards and honours

 Plummer is one of the few performers to have received the Triple Crown of Acting, and he is the only Canadian to accomplish this feat.
 He has received an Academy Award, two Primetime Emmy Awards and two Tony Awards.
-He has also received a BAFTA Award, a Golden Globe Award, a Independent Spirit Award and Screen Actors Guild Award.
+He has also received a BAFTA Award, a Golden Globe Award, an Independent Spirit Award and Screen Actors Guild Award.

 In 2012, he won the Academy Award for Best Supporting Actor at the age of 82 for Beginners (2011), becoming the oldest person to win an acting award from the Academy of Motion Picture Arts and Sciences (a distinction he held until being supplanted by 83-year-old Anthony Hopkins in 2021), and he also received an Oscar nomination at the age of 88 for All the Money in the World, making him the oldest person to be nominated in any acting category at the Academy Awards.

 Plummer has been recognized by the Academy of Motion Picture Arts and Sciences (AMPAS) for the following performances: